ngeiswei/reasoning-bio-as-xp/benchmarks/db-ratio/README.md

 Overall the `db-ratio` parameter is doing what it was designed for and there is a clear sweet-spot in term of reducing run-time while minimizing errors within the range of 0.4 to 0.7.
+Another aspect that was not benchmarked but is important is the reduction in RAM allowing the miner to be run on 16GB for values of `db-ratio` of 0.5 or below, while a value 1.0 requires 32GB of RAM.